mborn1/pyoptex/docs/source/customization.rst

 Metrics or optimization criteria can also be fully customized, which can be interesting for researchers who which to develop such a new criterion.
-The method to create a new metric depends on which algorithm it targets
+The method to create a new metric depends slightly on which algorithm it targets

 Fixed structure design
 ^^^^^^^^^^^^^^^^^^^^^^